- Introduction to Social Legal Studies

 This course examines the history, development, structure and substance of international and regional human rights law.
 The course introduces students to the sources, nature, and scope of human rights law, the institutional architecture of the field, and the different contexts in which the language of human rights law is relied upon in practice.
 Drawing on contemporary case studies, the course invites students to think critically about the value and the limits of human rights law as a vocabulary for addressing different societal challenges.
 The course focuses on a selection of substantive human rights – including both civil and political rights as well as economic, social and cultural rights – and explores the operation of human rights law in different domains, including migration, poverty, and digital technology.

-Understand the international and regional human rights systems
+Understand the sources, nature, scope, and institutional architecture of international and regional human rights law

 Mode of instruction

 This course uses a variety of teaching methods, including interactive lectures, student-led class debates, research assignments, and student presentations.
 Before each class students are required to have read the compulsory readings and considered any accompanying discussion questions in preparation for the session.
 Active participation in class is expected.
 In-class debates will be based on analysis of thematic issues and concrete cases in the field of international and regional human rights law.

 Class Participation – 12% – Ongoing Weeks 1-7